JAlcocerT/JAlcocerT/content/blog/dev-pocketbase.md

 * Side effects like webhooks, audit logs, denormalization.
 * Access control beyond collection rules.

-> In short, `pb_hooks/` lets you programmatically configure and extend PocketBase on the server, and this specific hook configures S3 file storage from environment variables.
+> In short, `pb_hooks/` lets you programmatically configure and extend PocketBase on the server

+> > And this specific hook configures S3 file storage from environment variables.

 #### About PB_Migrations